rsalmei/clearly/README.md

 def tasks(self, pattern=None, negate=False, state=None, limit=None, reverse=True,
           params=None, success=False, error=True):
-    """Filters stored tasks and prints their current status.
+    """Filters stored tasks and displays their current statuses.

-    Note that, in the server, to be able to list the tasks sorted chronologically, they are retrieved from the LRU heap instead of the dict storage, so the total number of tasks fetched may be different than the server `max_tasks` setting.
+    Note that, to be able to list the tasks sorted chronologically, celery retrieves tasks from the LRU event heap instead of the dict storage, so the total number of tasks fetched may be different than the server `max_tasks` setting.
+For instance, the `limit` field refers to max events searched, not max tasks.

     Args:
         Filter args:

-        pattern (Optional[str]): a pattern to filter tasks ex.: '^dispatch|^email' to filter names starting with those or 'dispatch.*123456' to filter that exact name and number or even '123456' to filter that exact number anywhere. negate (bool): if True, finds tasks that do not match criteria state (Optional[str]): a state to filter tasks limit (int): the maximum number of tasks to fetch if None or 0, fetches all.
+        pattern (Optional[str]): a pattern to filter tasks ex.: '^dispatch|^email' to filter names starting with that or 'dispatch.*123456' to filter that exact name and number or even '123456' to filter that exact number anywhere. negate (bool): if True, finds tasks that do not match criteria state (Optional[str]): a celery task state to filter limit (int): the maximum number of events to fetch if None or 0, fetches all.
         reverse (bool): if True (default), shows the most recent first

         Display args:

-        params (Optional[bool]): if True shows called args and kwargs, skips if False, and follows outcome if None. default is None
+        params (Optional[bool]): if True shows args and kwargs in the first and last seen states, if False never shows, and if None follows the success and error arguments.
+            default is None
         success (bool): if True shows successful tasks' results default is False